Globski/quiz-topic/quiz-web_stack/multiple_choice_questions_1.md

 The goal of encryption is to ensure that authorized users can easily decrypt and access data, while making it virtually impossible for unauthorized users (attackers) to do so.

 ---

+# Question: Why is no encryption system considered completely unbreakable?

+**Answer:**
+Because with enough time and computing power, any encryption system can theoretically be broken.
+The goal is to make decryption so difficult that it becomes impractical for attackers.

+---

+# Question: What is the primary goal of computer security in terms of encryption?

+**Answer:**
+To make attacks so resource-intensive and time-consuming that they are practically impossible to succeed, even if technically feasible.

+---

+# Question: Why are old, pre-software encryption techniques still relevant today?

+**Answer:**
+Because they form the foundational concepts upon which modern digital encryption schemes are built.
+Techniques like transposition still influence current encryption methods.

+---

+# Question: What does the term "transposition" mean in the context of encryption?

+**Answer:**
+Transposition refers to a method of encryption that involves rearranging the positions of characters in the plaintext to create ciphertext without altering the actual characters.

+---

+# Question: How does a simple transposition cipher work?

+**Answer:**
+A simple transposition cipher works by selecting letters from the plaintext in a specific pattern (e.g., every third letter), and rearranging them in multiple passes to obscure the original message.

+---

+# Question: Why were transposition ciphers useful among children passing notes?

+**Answer:**
+Because they could quickly scramble a message in a way that made it unreadable to others, while still being easy to reverse for the intended recipient.

+---